AI Storage (The AI Storage Solutions You Need For Complex Data)

 - Agility and Flexibility: AI storage, powered by and powering artificial intelligence, is going to provide a level of agility that human-administered systems cannot match.
 AI can optimize storage for use in incredibly high-demand workloads while using that storage to feed machine learning.
 These systems can more readily and rapidly respond to real-time issues, demands for scaling, and system adjustments due to technical issues.

-Power Artificial Intelligence Applications with WekaIO and AI Storage
+Power AI Applications with WEKA and AI Storage

 Applications using or training artificial intelligence cannot rely on traditional storage to function properly.
 These applications need high-performance, high-availability storage from which they can continuously draw high volumes of data to fuel learning and growth.

-Some of the features included with WekaIO include:
+Some of the features included with WEKA include:

 - Streamlined and fast cloud file systems to combine multiple sources into a single high-performance computing system